tiation/grieftodesign/README.md

 3. **Fault-Resistant Design** - Building systems that prevent future harm
 4. **Democratic Participation** - Citizen-centered governance models
 5. **Whole-System Transformation** - Complete rather than incremental change

 ---

+## License

+Creative Commons Attribution 4.0 (CC BY 4.0)
+You may copy, remix, share, and build upon this work — even commercially — so long as you credit the origin.

+## Final Word

+If you are reading this and the original author is gone:
+Keep going.
+Don’t let it end here.
+Build something that makes future grief unnecessary.

+Because once you see your loved ones loss the only real justice is prevention.

+– Blueprint published 2025
+– Originator: a parent, a builder, a witness

+> "We start again — not from zero, but from loss."

+---
 ~